ucb-bar/chipyard/docs/Customization/Firrtl-Transforms.rst

             def toFirrtl = DontTouchAnnotation(some_signal.toNamed)
         })

-        // or use the wrapper for this
+        // or use the Chisel wrapper for this

-        // chisel3.experimental.dontTouch(some_signal)
+        chisel3.dontTouch(some_signal)
         ...
     }